melthaw/react-databinding/README.md

-As we know , the final miles of React & Redux is the UI part, two-way binding is general feature in Angular & Vue but not supplied in react.
+As we know , the final miles of React & Redux is the UI part, two-way binding is general feature in Angular & Vue but not supported in react.
 So we have to write down much code to handle the technical problem not focus on the business, `react-redux-data-binding` is used to make it easier.

-What we want to resolved listed as follow:
+## Goal

+* easy to understand and simple to use
+* two level design
+	* top level for render (one way & two way binding)
+	* bottom level for more occasions (good designed Functor)
 * functional programing style
-* easy to access the data by path expression
+* the data can be evaluated by path expression
-* the two-way data binding

 ## Get started

-## install
+### install

 ```sh
 > npm install react-redux-data-binding --save
 ```

-# one-way & two-way binding
+### one-way & two-way binding

 There are many solutions to implement one-way or two-way binding in react world , but we like more simple and less coding API if we use it in the render function.